 The York Water Company routinely monitors for constituents in your drinking water according to Federal and State laws.
-The table beginning on page 6 shows the results of our monitoring for the period of January 1 to December 31, 2021.
+The table beginning on page 6 shows the results of our monitoring for the period of January 1 to December 31, 2023.
 IN THIS REPORT MANY TERMS AND ABBREVIATIONS MAY NOT BE FAMILIAR TO YOU.

-To help you better understand these terms, we've provided the definitions which appear on this page.
+To help you better understand the terms used in this report, we've provided the definitions here:

-Non-Detects (ND)
+Non-Detect (ND)